Ash11819/oss-audit-24BCY10218/README.md

 # Ashwin-C-24BCY10218-Open-software-project
-This project is an Open Source Software Audit of Python.
-It explores the origin, philosophy, licensing, and real-world usage of Python in Linux environments.
+This project is an Open Source Software Audit of Firefox.
+It explores the origin, philosophy, licensing, and real-world usage of Firefox in Linux environments.
 The project also demonstrates practical understanding through shell scripting